jesus-a-martinez-v/lane-lines/README.md

 **Step 2:** Installing moviepy

-In this project we use "moviepy" package for processing video in this project.
+In this project we use "moviepy" package for processing video.
 To install moviepy run:

 `>pip install moviepy`